 Kansas also has no laws restricting the use of air rifles.
 However, you do require a permit to hunt feral hogs on private land.
 Also, feral hogs can only be hunted in private lands.

 Kentucky is another state that does not explicitly restrict the use of air rifles.
 Nonetheless, there are guidelines for air rifle hunting.
-For whitetail deer, you can only hunt them during the firearm season.
+For whitetail deer, you can only hunt them during firearm season.

 The accepted whitetail deer hunting air rifle is any .35 caliber rifle powered by an external source.
 For most other animals, the accepted caliber is .22 or larger.

 It is illegal to knowingly sell or furnish a minor aged 16 years or below with an air rifle in Maine.
 This is the only law relating to air rifles in the state.
-For hunting, though, you need a .22 caliber or larger air rifle for black bear, deer, and moose.
+For hunting, though, you need a .22 caliber or larger air rifle for black bears, deer, and moose.

-The only main restriction regarding air rifles in Massachusetts is the selling or furnishing an air rifle to a minor aged below 18 years.
+The only main restriction regarding air rifles in Massachusetts is the selling or furnishing of an air rifle to a minor aged below 18 years.
 Most animals can be hunted using an air rifle in Massachusetts.